 Building Inspections

-Your city or county will have a building permit that you purchase before you start.
-It costs a couple thousand dollars but pays for inspectors to inspect each step of the way to make sure your house is being built to safety code.
+Your city, or county, will have a building permit that you purchase before you start.
+It costs a couple thousand dollars but pays for inspectors to inspect each step of the way...
+They make sure your house is being built to safety code.

-City or County inspectors will be called at the end of each contractors job and they will give you a pass or fail...
-To either fix something wrong (the contract will fix any problems with their work.)
-Or they give you a pass to move on to the next step!
+City or County inspectors will be called at the end of each contractors job, and they will give you a pass or fail...
+If you fail an inspection the contractor you hired will fix any problems with their work...
+So remember not to pay subcontractors till their work passes the inspection;) When it passes inspection, you a pass to move on to the next step!

 Building Process Step-By-Step